haehn/danielhaehn.com/slides/UMB/a.md

 ---
 <!-- (c) Daniel Haehn, https://danielhaehn.com, contact me for questions! -->

-Note: Thank you<br><br>today, i am going to speak about 3 projects from my phd research
+Note: Good morning!<br><br>sooo.. this is my second time visiting <br><br>i am going to speak about 3 projects from my phd research

 ---
 <img src='welcome/defense_invitation.png' style='width:500px;' class='myimg'>

-Note: i will defend my phd at the beginning of april<br><br>there is a performance gap between the brain and artificial intelligence and we need to work from both ends to reduce it<br><br>start with a video showing this gap in the field of soccer
+Note: i will defend my phd at the beginning of april<br><br>To summarize my defense: there is a performance gap between the brain and artificial intelligence and we need to work from both ends to reduce it<br><br>Today, I would like to start with a video showing this gap in the game of soccer
 ---
 <video width="50%" height="50%" autoplay muted>
   <source src="messi_vs_robot/video.mp4" type="video/mp4">
 </video><br>
 <span style='font-size:20px'>Lex Fridman, MIT 6.S099 Artificial General Intelligence</span>

-Note: messi at age 19<br><br>a recent robot soccer worldcup in the bottom<br><br>competition between the machines and humans are exciting to us
+Note: messi at age 19<br><br>a state-of-the-art soccer robot in the bottom<br><br>competition between machines and humans are exciting to us

 ---